Level of education

 Description

-This course covers the concepts needed to understand the dissolution or leaching/alteration of ceramic materials.
-In the case of nuclear fuel materials, the aim is to analyze degradation phenomena under aggressive conditions, representative of a recycling or reprocessing stage, as well as those linked to alteration under "softer" conditions, representative of direct storage in a deep geological formation.
+This teaching unit covers the concepts necessary to understand the dissolution or leaching/alteration of ceramic-type materials.
+In the case of nuclear fuel materials, this involves analyzing degradation phenomena under aggressive conditions representative of a recycling or reprocessing stage, as well as those related to their alteration under more "mild" conditions representative of direct storage in deep geological formations.

 Objectives

-The objective of this teaching unit is to address the problems related to the behavior of ceramic materials under chemical stress (dissolution, leaching, alteration).
-It will be a question of establishing the drivers of dissolution (conditions representative of a reprocessing operation) or leaching (conditions representative of direct storage) of a ceramic material by considering not only the solid (microstructure, densification, texture, topology, composition) but also the species in solution (acid-base, redox or complexation drivers).
+The objective of this teaching unit is to address issues related to the behavior of ceramic materials under chemical stress (dissolution, leaching, alteration).
+The aim is to establish the drivers of dissolution (conditions representative of a reprocessing operation) or leaching (conditions representative of direct storage) of a ceramic material, considering not only the solid (microstructure, densification, texture, topology, composition) but also the species in solution (acid-base, redox, or complexation drivers).

 Fuel cycle: from mining to waste management